 To people viewing this document for the purpose of introducing me: this bio is meant to be read, not spoken.
 If you are introducing me in person, please pick one or two statements from below and do not read the entire bio as an introduction.
 Thank you.

-Simson L. Garfinkel is a computer scientist at the National Institute of Standards and Technology.
+Simson L. Garfinkel is a Computer Scientist at the National Institute of Standards and Technology's Information Access Division.
 Garfinkel's research interests include digital forensics, usable security, data fusion, information policy and terrorism.
 He holds seven US patents for his computer-related research and has published dozens of research articles on security and digital forensics.
 He is an ACM Fellow and an IEEE Senior Member, as well as a member of the National Association of Science Writers.

 Garfinkel is the author or co-author of fourteen books on computing.
 He is perhaps best known for his book Database Nation: The Death of Privacy in the 21st Century.
 Garfinkel's most successful book, Practical UNIX and Internet Security (co-authored with Gene Spafford), has sold more than 250,000 copies and been translated into more than a dozen languages since the first edition was published in 1991.